Should you use screw-on filters or square/rectangular filters for your photography?

 If you’re wondering how you go about using the suggested round polarizer as well as a filter holder for square or rectangular filters, then you have a few options:

-- Use a larger polarizer (often 105mm) that sits in a special thread on the front of a filter holder (see image below).
+- Use a larger polarizer (often 105mm) that sits in a special thread on the front of some filter holders (see image below).

 Which is the best method?
 All methods can get the job done, so there’s definitely some personal preference involved with this choice.
 Options 2 and 4 require purchasing polarizers that are effectively much larger in diameter than your lens.
 With high quality polarizers already being pretty pricey, this can make these larger sizes unpractically expensive for some people.
 It also means that you always have to have a filter holder with you, even if you’ve no intention of using other kinds of filters.
 Sometimes you might want to use a polarizer in a situation where ND filters simply aren’t necessary and I find it nice to be able to just carry a screw-on polarizer for that reason.